freebsd/freebsd-quarterly/2019q3/kernel-zlib.md

 ## Kernel ZLIB Update ##

-Contact: Xin Li, <delphij@FreeBSD.org>
+Contact: Xin Li <delphij@FreeBSD.org>
-Contact: Yoshihiro Ota, <ota@j.email.ne.jp>
+Contact: Yoshihiro Ota <ota@j.email.ne.jp>

-The ZLIB is a compression library widely used in various software.
+The ZLIB is a compression library is widely used in various software.
   The FreeBSD system had used an ancient (over 20 year-old) version of zlib (version 1.0.4) and total of 3 versions, one in user-land, one in ZFS, and one in kernel.